benjamin-thompdx/tap-room-redux/README.md

 # Tap Inventory Tracker

 ### A website for tracking inventory for a taproom.
-April 24, 2020
+May 1st, 2020
 #### By: Benjamin Thom

 ## Description

-_A website built in React to track a taproom's taps by name, brand, price, style, and quantity.
-The application utilizes a tap list, a new tap form, and tap-specific details view to accurately monitor inventory._
+_A React website with full CRUD functionality that monitors, updates, and manages the shared state of a taproom's inventory utilizing Redux.
+Inventory is organized by name, brand, price, style, and quantity.
+The application includes a tap list, a new tap form, and tap-specific details view to accurately monitor inventory._

 ## Component Tree
 ![component tree](tap-room-component-tree.png)